Whitman Sisters: Legacy

-Despite their forty years of popularity, information about them all but disappeared.
+Despite their forty years of popularity, information about the sisters all but disappeared.
 They left no film, nor sheet music, and close to no records, though Essie made some recordings for Black Swan and Paramount in the early 1920s.

 The surviving sisters were interviewed in the 1960s by Jean and Marshall Stearns, who included a chapter about the Whitmans in their work Jazz Dance.
 Their full role was uncovered by the efforts of African American Theater Studies scholar Nadine George-Graves, who analyzed a wealth of local and regional publications, and published her findings in 2000 as The Royalty of Negro Vaudeville: The Whitman Sisters and the Negotiation of Race, Gender and Class in African American Theatre, 1900–1940.

 After Essie retired from performing, she became a lay preacher in Chicago.
 She was married three times and died, aged 80, in a house fire in 1963.
 Alberta died in Atlanta in 1964, and Alice died in Chicago in 1968.
 Alice's son, Albert "Pops" Whitman (1919–1950), became a noted tap dancer in his own right.